New York Philharmonic: Recent history

 On July 18, 2007, the Philharmonic named Alan Gilbert as its next music director, effective with the 2009/10 season, with an initial contract of five years.
 On May 5, 2010, the New York Philharmonic performed its 15,000th concert, a milestone unmatched by any other symphony orchestra in the world.
-In October 2012, the orchestra extended Gilbert's contract through the 2016/17 season.
+In October 2012, the orchestra extended Gilbert's contract through the 2016–2017 season.
 In February 2015, the orchestra announced the scheduled conclusion of Gilbert's tenure its music director after the close of the 2016/17 season.

-In January 2016, the orchestra announced the appointment of Jaap van Zweden as its next music director, effective with the 2018/19 season, with an initial contract of five years. van Zweden is scheduled to serve as music director designate for the 2017/18 season.
+In January 2016, the orchestra announced the appointment of Jaap van Zweden as its next music director, effective with the 2018–2019 season, with an initial contract of five years. van Zweden served as music director designate for the 2017–2018 season.
 In September 2021, van Zweden stated his intention to stand down as the orchestra's music director at the close of the 2023–2024 season.

+In 2018 the Philharmonic changed its dress code, allowing its female musicians to wear pants at its evening concerts; they had been required to wear floor-length black skirts or gowns at them before this.

-The current president and chief executive officer (CEO) of the orchestra is Deborah Borda.
+Past presidents and chief executive officers (CEO) of the orchestra have included Deborah Borda.
 Borda had previously held the same posts, as well as the post of managing director, with the orchestra.
-Borda is scheduled to stand down as the orchestra's president and CEO on June 30, 2023.
+Borda stood down as the orchestra's president and CEO on June 30, 2023.
 In June 2022, the orchestra announced the appointment of Gary Ginstling as its next president and CEO, effective July 1, 2023.
-Ginstling is scheduled to take the title of executive director with the orchestra in the autumn of 2022.
+Ginstling took the title of executive director with the orchestra in the autumn of 2022.